Looking for a great book?

-Discovering Hope: Beginning the Journey Toward Hope in Chronic Illness is an invitation to experience radical hope and compassionate change in a life with chronic illness.
-No matter how dark the days, how wild the storm, how deep the valley, or how long the winter, there is hope.
-There is always hope.
-Discovering Hope is a powerful, practical, insightful and well-written guide for all those affected by chronic physical and mental illness.
+Discovering Hope: Beginning the Journey Toward Hope in Chronic Illness is a powerful, practical, insightful and well-written guide for all those affected by chronic physical and mental illness.
 Embrace a new perspective.
 Celebrate the small victories.
 Wrestle with difficult questions.
 And learn to laugh again.
 Often.
 No matter what today looks like, there is hope.
 You are not alone.
 You are not invisible to God.
 Your journey toward hope begins with the very first page.

 Broken Body, Healing Spirit, Mary C. Earle

 In the summer of 1995 Mary Earle returned from a vacation feeling refreshed and restored from her time away.
 A few days later, all that changed, when she was rushed to the emergency room with a case of acute and life-threatening pancreatitis.
 Being ill, she discovered, forces you to learn to live in whole new ways, ones often marked by limitation and fragility.